The Best Service Request Management Software

 The Dashboard gives you a bird’s-eye view of the complete request management ecosystem by allowing you to look at your team’s performance via numerous lenses.

-Wrike, on the other hand, is a little behind the competition in terms of feature diversity.
-It is available in four payment plans: a free plan for up to five users, a Professional plan with a free trial, a business plan priced at $24.80/user/month, and an Enterprise plan for which you must contact the company for a proposal.
+Wrike is available in four payment plans; a free plan for up to five users, a Professional plan with a free trial, a business plan priced at $24.80 per user per month, and an Enterprise plan for which you must contact the company for a proposal.

 Website Link: https://www.wrike.com/